Student Visa UK (Previously Tier 4)

-Students of 16 or 17 years old should agree with the chosen educational establishment either to apply for General Student or Child Student visa.
+Students of 16 or 17 years old should agree with the chosen educational establishment either to apply for Child Student Visa or Student Visa.
 It depends on the course level.
 If the course is considered as NQF Level 3 or above, the educational provider should advise a student on the applicable sub-category.

 Please note that the students allowed to spend no more than 2 years in the UK studying below UK bachelor’s degree level since the age of 18.

-Educational provider means any educational establishment in the UK that is approved by Home Office and has been given a licence to bring overseas students to the United Kingdom under Tier 4 of PBS.
+Educational provider means any educational establishment in the UK that is approved by Home Office and has been given a licence to bring overseas students to the United Kingdom under the Student Visa.